 The market responded positively to the buyback for several reasons.
 First off, the shares are trading at a price-to-earnings ratio of 6 -- less than half of the S&P 500 market average -- which could lead investors to believe that management is taking advantage of underpricing.
 Secondly, management's repurchase could signal that the fallout of the European car market looks less severe down the road than previously expected.
 Finally, the announcement could hold clues to the outcome of a pending antitrust case involving TRW.
 Isaac and Blake dive into the nuances of the announcement in the following video.

 With a significant portion of its sales stemming from Europe, the outlook for this market will be the most crucial factor to watch for TRW.

 Right now, the entire industry seems plagued with oversupply issues on the all-important European continent, which has weighed heavily on shares of automaker Ford in recent weeks.
 Trading only marginally higher than it was a year ago, Ford's stock seems stuck in neutral.
 Does this create an incredible buying opportunity, or are there hidden risks with the stock that investors need to know about?
-To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on right now, and why.
-Simply to get instant access to this premium report.
+To answer that, one of our top equity analysts has compiled a premium research report with in-depth analysis on whether Ford is a buy right now, and why.
+Simply click here to get instant access to this premium report.